Dozens killed seeking aid in Gaza as Israel weighs further military action

 DEIR AL-BALAH, Gaza Strip (AP) — At least 38 Palestinians were killed overnight and into Wednesday in the Gaza Strip while seeking aid from United Nations convoys and sites run by an Israeli-backed American contractor, according to local health officials.
 The Israeli military said it had fired warning shots when crowds approached its forces.

-Another 25 people were killed in Israeli airstrikes, according to local hospitals in Gaza.
-There was no comment from the Israeli military on the strikes.
+Another 25 people, including several women and children, were killed in Israeli airstrikes, according to local hospitals in Gaza.
+The military said it only targets Hamas militants.

-The latest deaths came as Prime Minister Benjamin Netanyahu was expected to announced further military action — and possibly plans for Israel to fully reoccupy Gaza.
+The latest deaths came as Prime Minister Benjamin Netanyahu was expected to announce further military action — and possibly plans for Israel to fully reoccupy Gaza.
 Experts say Israel's ongoing military offensive and blockade are already pushing the territory of some 2 million Palestinians into famine.
+A new U.N. report said only 1.5% of Gaza's cropland is accessible and undamaged.

 Another escalation of the nearly 22-month war could put the lives of countless Palestinians and around 20 living Israeli hostages at risk, and would draw fierce opposition both internationally and within Israel.
 Netanyahu's far-right coalition allies have long called for the war to be expanded, and for Israel to eventually take over Gaza, relocate much of its population and rebuild Jewish settlements there.